Published on Brock University (http://www.brocku.ca)

 1) The Director of the Popular Culture MA Program will appoint a supervisory committee for each graduate student, consisting of the supervisor and a second reader.
 Committee members will be drawn from more than one discipline when possible.

 2) Each full-time student's progress will be reviewed by the supervisor in conjunction with the Director at least twice each year; a part-time student's progress will be reviewed at least once each year.
 Additional meetings may be called at the request of the student, the Director or a member of the committee.
 Ongoing satisfactory progress is required for a student to continue in the Program.
-In May of each year, a Student Progress Form will be completed for each student.
+In May of each year, a Student Progress Form will be completed for each student at a meeting of the entire committee.

 3) Research Proposals must be approved by the supervisor, the second reader, and the Director (see Guidelines for Research Proposals).